If you love perennial plants with a long blooming season, you will likely have a fondness for growing hollyhocks.

 Uses for hollyhocks

-This pretty perennial makes a great screening plant to hide more unsightly areas of your yard, since it grows to quite a tall height.
+This pretty plant makes a great screening plant to hide more unsightly areas of your yard, since it grows to quite a tall height.
 Use it at the back of the garden bed with shorter plants in front of it for best effect.

 Photo credit Angela Marinaro, Fan of the Gardening Cook on Facebook